 Finding out which dog breed best fits your lifestyle is an initial and critical step to being a fulfilled dog owner.

-The Tosa is an imposing giant sized breed which was developed as a fighting dog.
+The Tosa is an imposing giant-sized breed that was developed as a fighting dog.

 Imprinted with a stubborn streak, this breed is discouraged for first-time dog owners or families with small children or other pets.